-Updated 10/5/2017: We've overhauled our tips guide to be up-to-date with the latest version of Stardew Valley!
+Updated 1/16/2018: We've updated our list of tips to with some new additions and to be compatible with the latest version of Stardew Valley!

 Fans of Harvest Moon will immediately feel at home playing Stardew Valley.
 Clearing rocks from your field to make room for crops is intuitive to those who have done it before, and a good way to ease in newcomers.
 But there are other parts of Stardew Valley's controls and farm life that don't come quite as naturally—including a few things that are downright perplexing.
 After toiling away in the hot sun for hours, here are some tips I wish I had known before starting Stardew Valley.

 In the 1.1 update, Stardew Valley had several new farm maps added.
 You can still choose the original, wide open field map from the game’s launch, but the others add support for those who may prefer fishing or fighting over farming.
 If you’ll be playing for the first time, the standard farm is a good, balanced option to help you figure out what pastimes are your favorite route through the game.

 The riverland farm, as you might expect, is largely water.
 This cuts back on the farmable land but lets you catch all the river and lake fish that you otherwise would have to walk to town to lure in.
 Don’t forget the crab pots, either!

 The forest farm provides foraging opportunities and respawning stumps for collecting hardwood.
 The hilltop farm adds a mining area, which is more convenient than going to the quarry.
 The wilderness farm spawns monsters at night, providing access to loot in your backyard, instead of trekking to the mines.

 Activate "Always Show Tool Hit Location" immediately